VIAME/VIAME/examples/detection_file_conversions/README.rst

 Detection File Formats and Conversions
 ======================================

-| This document corresponds to `this example online`_, in addition to the
+| This document corresponds to `this example online`_, in addition to the "detection file
-| detection_file_conversions example folder in a VIAME installation.
+| conversions" example folder in a VIAME installation.
 |
 | This folder contains examples of different formats which VIAME supports, and additionally
 | how to convert between textual formats representing object detections, tracks, results,